ppawar4/HackUTD2025/README.md

 ### Input Data

 - **List of Cauldrons**: Each cauldron has a unique ID, a name, a latitude/longitude, and a maximum storage volume.
-Each cauldron has its own fill rate (L/min) and drain rate (L/min), which can differ between cauldrons.
-Importantly, potion continues to flow into each cauldron even while it is being drained, and this continuous flow is reflected in the ticket volumes.
-- **Potion Network Map**: Includes all cauldrons as nodes with their locations, and edges representing broomstick travel paths with travel times.
+- **Potion Network Map**: Includes all cauldrons as nodes with their locations, and edges representing travel paths with travel times.
 The map also contains the Enchanted Market.
 This map is used to find an optimized schedule for the witches to ensure no cauldron ever overflows, accounting for the travel time between cauldrons and to the Enchanted Market.
-- **Potion Transport Tickets**: Tickets are received at the end of each day and contain only a date (not a specific timestamp).
+- **Potion Transport Tickets**: Tickets are received at the end of each day and contain only a date.
 Each ticket records the amount of potion collected and transported.
-The volume recorded on each ticket includes both the level change in the cauldron and the potion that was generated during the drain period (based on the cauldron's fill rate).
-Since tickets only have dates, you must match them to the actual drain events that occurred during that day by verifying that the volumes on the tickets match the drains for that day.
 - **Historical Cauldron Level Data**: Minute-by-minute potion volumes for each cauldron, covering approximately one week.
 This data shows how potion levels change over time, including the effects of continuous filling and periodic draining.
-- **Witch Schedules**: Multiple courier witches work on rotating schedules to collect potions from cauldrons and transport them to the Enchanted Market.
-An optimized schedule can be generated using the potion network map to ensure no cauldron overflows, taking into account each cauldron's fill rate, drain rate, travel times, and the continuous flow of potion into cauldrons during collection.
-- **Real-Time Potion Feed (Optional)**: A websocket stream providing live potion level updates for each cauldron every minute.

 ### Expected Output